 - 1/4 cup lemon pepper spice blend or freshly cracked black pepper, or to taste

-- Mayonnaise, preferably homemade, or another dip for serving
+- Store bought or homemade mayonnaise, or another dip for serving

 - 2. When the water reaches a boil, cut 2 lemons in half, squeeze their juice into the water, and add the squeezed halves to the water as well.
 Place the whole artichokes in the water and boil for 20 to 25 minutes, until the chokes are tender.
 You can check this by sticking a knife into the stems; they should be very tender.
 When the artichokes are ready, plunge them in the ice water until cool enough to handle.